Band 8 in IELTS Speaking

 Advice for getting the score you need in IELTS Speaking Part 2.

-Click below for a strategy you can use each and every time.
+Click above for a strategy you can use each and every time.

 IELTS Speaking Part 3